johnsyin/johnsyin.github.io/_posts/2021-1-16-Implementation-of-this-Blog.md

 The implementation of this blog is fairly simple.
 I utilized Github Pages to host a static page, and the static page is generated using Jekyll.

-First, fork a repo called [jekyll now](https://github.com/barryclark/jekyll-now) on github.
+First, I fork a repo called [jekyll now](https://github.com/barryclark/jekyll-now) on github.

 Then, the rest is just modifying config & add posts on your github (without codes/CLI).
 All these are guided properly on the repo as well.